CVXR: An R Package for Disciplined Convex Optimization: Implementation

 \cvxr{} interfaces with the open-source cone solvers \pkg{ECOS} \citep{ECOS} and \pkg{SCS} \citep{SCS} through their respective \proglang{R} packages. \pkg{ECOS} is an interior-point solver, which achieves high accuracy for small and medium-sized problems, while \pkg{SCS} is a first-order solver that is capable of handling larger problems and semidefinite constraints.
-As noted by \citet[Section I.A]{ECOS}, first-order methods can be slow if the problem is not well conditioned or if it has a feasible set that does not allow for an efficient projection, while interior-point methods have a convergence rate that is independent of the problem data and the particular feasible set.
-Both solvers run single-threaded at present.
-Support for multi-threaded \pkg{SCS} will be added in the future.
-Furthermore, \cvxr{} version 0.99 provides support for the commercial solvers \pkg{MOSEK} \mbox{\citep{MOSEK}} and \pkg{GUROBI} \mbox{\citep{GUROBI}} through binary \proglang{R} packages published by the respective vendors.
-It is not difficult to connect additional solvers so long as the solver has an API that can communicate with \proglang{R}.
-Users who wish to employ a custom solver may obtain the canonicalized data for a problem and solver combination directly with \code{get\_problem\_data(problem, solver)}.
-When more than one solver is capable of solving a problem, the \code{solver} argument to the \code{solve} function can be used to indicate a preference.
+As noted by \citet[Section I.A]{ECOS}, first-order methods can be slow if the problem is not well conditioned or if it has a feasible set that does not allow for an efficient projection, while interior-point methods have a convergence rate that is independent of the problem data and the particular feasible set. {Furthermore, starting from version 0.99, \cvxr{} also provides support for the commercial solvers \pkg{MOSEK} \mbox{\citep{MOSEK}} and \pkg{GUROBI} \mbox{\citep{GUROBI}} through binary \proglang{R} packages published by the respective vendors.} It is not difficult to connect additional solvers so long as the solver has an API that can communicate with \proglang{R}.
+Users who wish to employ a custom solver may obtain the canonicalized data {for a problem and solver combination} directly with {\code{get\_problem\_data(problem, solver)}}. {When more than one solver is capable of solving a problem, the \code{solver} argument to the \code{solve} function can be used to indicate a preference.
 Available solvers, depending on installed packages in a session, are returned via \code{installed\_solvers()}.
-Interested users should consult tutorial examples on the \href{https://cvxr.rbind.io}{\cvxr{} site} for further guidance.
+Interested users should consult tutorial examples on the web page \url{https://cvxr.rbind.io} for further guidance.}